lookupdaily/website-old/README.md

 <h1 align="center">
   Lookup.
-Daily
+Daily.
 </h1>

 Code in development for [lookupdaily.com](lookupdaily.netlify.app/), a blog style website to share walking and architecture recommendations, created by Liz Daly.

-Check it out now at [lookupdaily.netlify.app](https://lookupdaily.netlify.app/)!
+Work in progress - check it out now at [lookupdaily.netlify.app](https://lookupdaily.netlify.app/)!

 ## Technologies